 Cuba's magnificent marine biodiversity supports an important commercial fishing industry that produces highly-desired export products like lobster and shrimp, supplies the country with a critical food source and provides over 32,000 jobs in coastal communities around the island.
-Our goal is to support Cuba's efforts to establish fisheries management plans that are built on sound science and strong partnerships.
+Our goal is to support Cuba's efforts to establish fisheries management plans that are built on sound science, strong partnerships and coastal communities’ involvement.

 However, overfishing plays a significant role in this ecosystem, contributing significantly to the decline of once pristine coral reefs and thriving fish populations, thus threatening local livelihoods.
 Cuban scientists estimate that up to 60% of commercially important fish species are overfished.
 To reverse this trend, EDF works with resource managers, scientists, government officials and fishers to find new ways to sustain Cuba's fishery resources while also improving the livelihoods of its communities.

-As in many parts of the world, Cuban fishers often lack opportunities to meaningfully participate in the planning and management of fisheries and marine areas.
-SOS Pesca represents Cuba's first attempt to develop community-based marine management programs to align fishers and their families, federal administrators, protected area officials and local governments towards a shared vision of sustainable fisheries.
+As in many parts of the world, Cuban fishermen often lack opportunities to meaningfully participate in the planning and management of fisheries and marine areas.
+SOS Pesca represents Cuba's first attempt to develop community-based marine management programs that align fishermen and their families, federal administrators, protected area officials and local governments towards a shared vision of sustainable fisheries.
 With the support of a strong international team led by the Cuban ministries for the environment and food, this project involved two fishing villages along Cuba's south coast, Playa Florida and Guayabal.

-Through SOS Pesca, EDF collaborated with managers, scientists and fishers to conduct the first national assessment of marine fisheries, analyzing 34 fish species.
+Through SOS Pesca, EDF collaborated with managers, scientists and fishermen to conduct the first national assessment of marine fisheries, analyzing 34 fish species.
 This study integrates scientific data and local knowledge around the biology, ecology, fishing activity, economics and management of stocks to identify the species that are most vulnerable to overexploitation.
-Partners have now identified priority species to monitor and develop science-based catch limits, as well as identifying species of highest concern that warrant precautionary management measures to support their recovery.
+Partners have now identified priority species to monitor and develop science-based catch limits, they have also identified species of highest concern that warrant precautionary management measures to support their recovery.